rangsimanketkaew/AWS-HPC/configure-parallelcluster-config.md

 ## Prerequisite

+Before creating the parallel cluster, you must install the following tools:

-- AWS CLi
+- AWS CLI
 - AWS ParallelCluster

+If both AWS CLI and ParallelCluster are installed successfully, there must be configuration files called `config` at `$HOME/.aws/config` and at `$HOME/.parallelcluster/config`, respectively.

-## Step-by-step configuration of AWS parallelcluster
+## Step-by-step configuration (or reconfiguration) of AWS ParallelCluster

-1. Create a new file, for example called `config_new`, in a hidden `.parallelcluster` folder in your home directory, for example:
+1. Create a new file, for example, called `config_new`, in a hidden `.parallelcluster` folder in your home directory, for example:

 ```
-$ cd $HOME
+cd $HOME
-$ vi .parallelcluster/config_new
+vi .parallelcluster/config_new
 ```

-2. Append the following codes to config_new file and change the value for each configuration to your need.
+2. Append the following codes to `config_new` file and change the value for each configuration to your need.

 ```
 [global]